 "the Man who broke the Bank of England"

-Suppose pound is weak at $2.00 per pound, and that the equilibrium rate is $1.50.
+Suppose the pound is weak at $2.00 per pound, and that the equilibrium rate is $1.50.

-Borrow 1 billion pounds (weak currency) for 3 months at the annual interest rate of 4% per year.
+Borrow 1 billion pounds (weak currency) for a month at the annual interest rate of 4% per year.

 Convert 1 billion pounds to USD (strong currency) = $1 × 2.00 = $2 billion.
 Buy US securities at the same rate.
 If there is no loss in interest rate (when interest rates are equal), then don't bother with it.

-Since pound is weak, sooner or later pound will be devalued to its equilibrium level, $1.50.
+Since pound is weak, sooner or later the pound will be devalued and falls to its equilibrium level, $1.50.

 Pay off the loan in weak currency after the collapse.
-When the pound falls to $1.50, buy back pounds to pay off the loan.
+When the pound falls to $1.50, buy back the pound to pay off the loan.

 Revenue is $2 billion/$1.50 = £1.333 billion.
 Cost = £1 billion.